 In the heart of Bali, nestled between forest-covered mountains and verdant rice fields, lies the remote village of Munduk.
-This is the perfect place for an off-road Bali adventure
+This is the perfect place for an off-road Bali buggy adventure that was our most thrilling day out on the island.

 Our home for this week was the wonderful, family-run Aditya Homestay, where we were warmly welcomed by the staff.
 They went out of their way to make sure we were comfortable and happy during our stay, which we kept extending.
 Two of the walls in our room were floor to ceiling windows overlooking the valleys and vibrant sunsets every night.
 Every day, we would sit on our terrace, enjoying the delicious breakfast and simply taking it all in.